Working with accents and other non-ASCII UTF8 characters

 phpdocx allows to add texts with accents, umlauts and other non-ASCII, special UTF8 characters.
 That includes either creating new documents, or when working with templates, importing HTML or converting to PDF.

-The only requirement to properly add those characters is that the text strings have to be UTF-8, which means that you must use a UTF-8 editor.
+The requirements to add those characters properly are that text strings have to be UTF-8, which means that you must use a UTF-8 editor, and the PHP mbstring extension must be installed and enabled.
 Eclipse for Windows doesn't use UTF-8 as default.
 If the data source is not UTF-8, e.g., from a DDBB in ISO-8859, you can easily convert the strings with the PHP iconv function (http://php.net/manual/en/book.iconv.php).

 When importing HTML with the embedHtml method, it is necessary to install and set up the PHP Tidy extension (http://php.net/manual/en/book.tidy.php) and the PHP mbstring extension.
 These extensions are available in any Linux, Windows and macOS servers.